hyprwm/hyprcursor/docs/MAKING_THEMES.md

 # Define what cursor images this one should override.
 # What this means is that a request for a cursor name e.g. "arrow"
 # will instead use this one, even if this one is named something else.
+# There is no unified list for all the available cursor names but this wayland list could be used as a reference https://gitlab.freedesktop.org/wayland/wayland-protocols/-/blob/main/staging/cursor-shape/cursor-shape-v1.xml#L71 for wayland specific cursors.
 define_override = arrow
 define_override = default